 If your inspection uncovers a problem with the inner tie rod sockets (or the rack itself), the next step is usually to pull the rack.
 The inner tie rod socket assemblies on some cars can be replaced with the rack in place, but on most there isn't enough elbow room to do what has to be done.

-STEERING RACK TEAR DOWN
+STEERING RACK DISASSEMBLY

 One you've extracted the rack from the chassis and have it on your bench, mount it in a rack vice or clamp one of its mounting ears in a bench vice.
 What ever you do, don't squeeze the rack housing in the jaws of a vice because doing so runs the risk of crushing the housing.